Alderney: Sport

 Island sports include golf, fishing and water sports, supported by clubs and associations.
 Alderney competes in the biennial Island Games.
+Athletes from Alderney have also competed at the Commonwealth Games as part of the Guernsey team.
 Every September, the Alderney Air Races attract a number of aircraft to compete in the deciding and final round for the European Air Racing championship, organised by the Royal Aero Club.
 This involves high-speed circuits round the airfield, lighthouse, Casquets and then back around.
+The Alderney football team plays in the annual Muratti Vase alongside teams from fellow Channel Islands, Guernsey and Jersey.
+Since the competition started in 1905, Alderney's sole championship victory was in 1920.

 Pubs

-Partly because of the tourist industry, but mainly to the Ridunians' own drinking culture (there is a common expression elsewhere in the Channel Islands that Alderney is composed of 'two thousand alcoholics, clinging to a rock'), there are restaurants and public houses.
+Partly because of the tourist industry, but mainly to the Ridunians' own drinking culture (there is a common expression elsewhere in the Channel Islands that Alderney is composed of 'two thousand alcoholics, clinging to a rock'), there are many restaurants and public houses.

-It was one of the last places in the British Isles to introduce a smoking ban in pubs, shops, restaurants and other indoor public places (Guernsey, Jersey, the UK, and the Isle of Man all having outlawed this already).
-The States of Alderney passed the anti-smoking legislation with the President's casting vote on 13 January 2010; the legislation came into force at 4am on 1 June 2010.
+The States of Alderney passed pub anti-smoking legislation recently in comparison to the rest of the British Isles.
+Following the President's casting vote on 13 January 2010, the legislation came into force at 4 am on 1 June 2010 with Guernsey, Jersey, the UK, and the Isle of Man all having outlawed this at a previous stage.

 The island has an ageing population.
 Notable residents of Alderney include authors T. H. White (The Once and Future King) and Elisabeth Beresford (The Wombles), cricket commentator John Arlott, cricketer Sir Ian Botham, Beatles producer Sir George Martin, actress Dame Julie Andrews, and Olympic swimmer Duncan Goodhew.

-Broadcasting
+Media

+Local TV coverage is provided by BBC Channel Islands and ITV Channel Television.
+Television signals are received from the island's relay transmitter situated in the eastern part of Alderney.

+The island is also served by both BBC Radio Guernsey on 99 FM and Island FM on 93.7 FM which both broadcast from St. Peter Port.
 Alderney has its own radio station, QUAY-FM, which broadcasts on 107.1 and online.
 Initially it only operated at seasonal highpoints such as the summer Alderney Week festival, but from 2015 it has broadcast 24 hours a day.
-It features local news and interviews, music, news from Sky News.